JiagengDing/jiagengding.github.io/post/mac-app/index.md

 [ Obsidian ](https://obsidian.md): Powerful knowledge base with many plugins

+[ Cubox ](https://cubox.pro): Collect, read, manage and review the information like Pocket ( I used it to be the upstream of Obsidian )

 ## Efficiency

 [ Raycast ](https://www.raycast.com): A replacement for Spotlight and [ Alfred ](https://www.alfredapp.com)